by Jana Pressley, Psy.D. & Joseph Spinazzola, Ph.D., The Foundation Trust

 - Finally, remind yourself that asking for help is important.
 Identify the people in your life who would be accepting and supportive if you reached out in need or for solace, encouragement, or non-judgmental listening.
 Contact a trusted friend, family member, mentor, physician, therapist, or spiritual leader in your community.
 In return, on days when you are feeling on surer footing, consider opening yourself up to serving as that emotional support resource for important others in your life.

-A printer-friendly PDF of this resource is available to read and download in English, Spanish and French
+A printer-friendly PDF of this resource is available to read and download in English, Spanish, French, and Portuguese

 This article originally appeared on www.complextrauma.org, a resource repository sponsored and maintained by the Foundation Trust.